VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 Parameters in `game` section are relative to your [GameView](../../src/Views/GameView/GameView.js) (the framerate, the size of the shadow map and the sky color).
 The `itowns` parameter is used to crop the area around the location of your world.

-- Ok at this point let's look what should appear on your **browser**.
+Ok, at this point, your **browser** should display something like the following, namely a light blue background and a dark blue slab.

 ![1](./Pictures/1.png)